lbfm-rwth/gap-lesson/_episodes/04-testing.md

 ~~~
 {: .output}

-We have not used the underlying group sructure in our `AvgOrdOfGroup` function.
+We have not used the underlying group sructure in our `AvgOrdOfGroup` function yet.
 It works just as fine
-on a set of permutation not forming a group as the following example shows:
+on a set of permutations not forming a group as the following example shows:

 ~~~
 gap> coll := [(1,2,3),(2,3,4),(8,9,3),(1,2)];